Apache HTTP Server Version 2.0

 by trying the following, in this order:

-switch on the command line.The server root compiled into the server is usually sys:/apache2
+-C switch.-d switch on the command line.The server root compiled into the server is usually sys:/apache2.

 Apache 2.0 for NetWare includes a set of command line directives that can